yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 YugabyteDB internally replicates data in order to survive node failure without compromising data correctness.
 The number of copies of the data represents the replication factor.

 You would first need to choose a replication factor.
 You would need at least as many machines as the replication factor.
 YugabyteDB works with both hostnames or IP addresses.
-IP Addresses are preferred at this point, they are more extensively tested.
+IP addresses are preferred at this point, they are more extensively tested.
 Below are some recommendations relating to the replication factor.

-- The replication factor should be an odd number
+- The replication factor should be an odd number.
 - The default replication factor is `3`.
   - A replication factor of `3` allows tolerating one machine failure.
   - A replication factor of `5` allows tolerating two machine failures.